modsim/ChromaHD-genmesh/README.md

 # Installation

 1. Install OpenCASCADE (v 7.30 tested)
-3. Install GMSH with OpenCASCADE linked (v 4.4.1)
+2. Install GMSH with OpenCASCADE linked (v 4.4.1)
-4. Compile genmesh with GMSH linked.
+3. Compile genmesh with GMSH linked.

+Check out `install.sh` for a template on what to do.

 Note: Ensure that \$LD_LIBRARY_PATH points to the OpenCASCADE libs.